nmerno/Nike-Project-Quadrant/README.md

 Online is Nike's highest-revenue channel at 37.9% revenue share,  but it delivers the lowest profit contribution at 29.1% and the weakest Profit Conversion Coefficient (PCC) 0.77 wich means every dollar of revenue generated online returns only 77 cents in proportional profit weight.
 By contrast, In-store channels generate the lowest revenue share (27.8%) but the highest profit share (38.4%), delivering a PCC of 1.38.
 This inversion is structurally significant: Nike's fastest-growing channel is its least efficient profit converter.

+Online's higher average operating margin (46.4%) versus In-store (35.6%) reflects per-transaction efficiency, not systemic profitability.
+The PCC is the more relevant measure, as it captures how effectively each channel converts revenue into profit relative to its weight and In-store dominates at 1.38x break-even.

 <img width="625" height="119" alt="image" src="https://github.com/user-attachments/assets/2c868d04-286b-4848-aa12-520c82f24e1d" />

-##### Note : Online's higher average operating margin (46.4%) versus In-store (35.6%) reflects per-transaction efficiency, not systemic profitability.
-The PCC is the more relevant measure, as it captures how effectively each channel converts revenue into profit relative to its weight and In-store dominates at 1.38x break-even.

 ### Root Cause Analysis
 ------------------------